top of page

 • Record of the donation (bank statement acceptable)

-• Organization's name and DGR status
+• Organisation's name and DGR status

 For donations $2 or more:

-• Official receipt from the organization
+• Official receipt from the organisation

 • Receipt must include:

-• Organization's name and ABN
+• Organisation's name and ABN

 • DGR endorsement details